 What is cost of goods sold?

 Inventory falls under cost of goods sold (COGS).
-COGS is a sum of all direct costs associated with selling a product or service.
-This includes things like materials and labor used to create the product, but not indirect expenses such as overhead.
+COGS is the sum of all direct costs associated with selling a product or service.
+Direct costs include things like materials and labor used to create the product, but not indirect expenses such as overhead.

 “When the coffee shop sells a double espresso, COGS accounts for the price of the to-go cup, the protective sleeve, the coffee filter, the water, the processed beans, and so forth,” explained Investopedia.